 CORPORATE SOCIAL RESPONSIBILITY INITIATIVES

-A report on CSR activities in the format prescribed under the Companies (CorporateSocial Responsibility Policy) Rules 2014 duly approved by the members of CSR Committeehas been appended as Annexure A and forms an integral part of this Report.
+A report on CSR activities as required under Rule 8 of the CSR Rules isfurnished as Annexure A and forms an integral part of this Report.

 Health and Safety